joist-orm/joist-orm/docs/docs/goals/no-ugly-queries.md

 Granted, we think Joist's graph navigation & `em.find` APIs are powerful, ergonomic, and should be **the large majority** of SQL queries in your app: "get this author's books", "load the books & reviews & their ratings", "load the Nth page of authors with the given filters", etc.

+However, we've limited them to **only features that can be implemented with "obviously boring SQL"**.

-But for any queries that are truly custom, and generally doing "hard things", it's perfectly fine to use a separate, lower-level query builder, or even raw strings, to build out complicated queries.
+Instead, for any of your queries that are truly custom, and doing "hard, complicated things", it's perfectly fine to use a separate, lower-level query builder, or even raw SQL strings, to issue complicated queries.

-These lower-level APIs put you in full-control of the SQL, at the cost of more verbosity and complexity--but sometimes that is the right tradeoff.
+These lower-level APIs put you in full-control of the SQL, at the cost of more verbosity and complexity--but sometimes that is the right tradeoff!

 :::tip